 The measure will affect all tertiary students intending to access HECS-HELP, FEE-HELP, VET FEE-HELP or VET Student Loans from 1 January 2019 onwards.

 Medical, dental and veterinary science students who had previously reached their FEE-HELP limit would have access to additional funds up to the new $150,000 limit.
 The limit for students in other courses would not be changed.

 Previous FEE-HELP, VET FEE-HELP or VET student loans debt would be transferred onto the new HELP tuition limit.

 From 1 January 2019, any new HECS-HELP borrowing would be counted towards a student’s loan limit.
 Previous HECS-HELP debt would not be taken into account.

 The Government will establish a new student entitlement management system which would enable providers and students to better manage their student debt incurrals against the HELP tuition limit.
 The system would prevent students from confirming loan amounts that exceed their loan limit.

 Need more information?

-Students who are unable to utilize FEE-HELP and who can show severe financial difficulties, may be able to access some financial assistance through programs offered by Malyon.
-All enquiries relating to financial assistance should be directed to the Malyon College Manager.
+Students who are unable to utilize FEE-HELP and who can show severe financial difficulties may be able to access some financial assistance through programs offered by Malyon.
+All enquiries relating to financial assistance should be directed to the Malyon College Registrar.

 Payment of Fees